KusionStack/kusionstack.io/docs/kusion/3-concepts/7-backend.md

 ## Using Backend

-The backend is used to store Workspace, Spec, and State.
+The backend is used to store Workspace and Release.
 Thus, the following commands use the backend, shown as below.

 - subcommands of `kusion workspace`: use to store the Workspace;
-- `kusion generate`: use to store the Spec;
-- `kusion preview`, `kusion apply`, `kusion destroy`: use to store the State;
+- `kusion apply`, `kusion destroy`: use to store the Release;

 For all the commands above, the flag `--backend` is provided to specify the backend, or using the current backend.
 When using backend, you usually need to specify the sensitive data by environment variables.
 The example is shown below.